-Yes, you may be able to get financial aid for summer classes.
+Yes, you may be able to get summer financial aid for your classes.
 For the most part, federal financial aid and student loans work the same during summer sessions as they do during the regular school year.
 Federal student loans have specific eligibility requirements you need to satisfy in order to gain access to the funds, regardless of the semester.

 Read more on How Much Financial Aid Will I Get?

 Here is what you need to know about using financial aid for summer classes:

 The only way to qualify for federal financial aid is by completing the Free Application for Federal Student Aid (FAFSA).
 It is the most important step you can take when figuring out how to pay for college.
 The FAFSA will determine your eligibility for the whole academic year, including summer sessions.